masukomi/vim-markdown-folding/README.md

 [Vundle]: https://github.com/gmarik/vundle

 ## Troubleshooting

+First, Vim must recognize the file you are in as a Markdown file. `set filetype?` should return `filetype=markdown`.
+If it doesn't you may want to tweak your `filetype.vim` to make sure it knows to associate your current file extension with Markdown.
+In the short term you can `:set filetype=markdown`

 There are a variety of ways Vim can be instructed to "fold" things.
 When you add a plugin to support a new language / format the plugin will tell Vim "Hey here's the method to use for figuring out the start and end of a fold with this language".
-This plugin uses a `foldmethod` of `expr`.
-If it's not working run `:set foldmethod?` You should see `foldmethod=expr`.
+This plugin uses a `foldmethod` of
+`expr`.
+Running `:set foldmethod?` should return `foldmethod=expr`.
 If you see something else then you've likely got some other Vim configuration overriding the setting in the plugin.
+If, after running `:set foldmethod=expr`, things still aren't working, then something is most likely amiss in your `~/.vimrc` (or `~/.config/nvim/init.vim` if you use NeoVim).

 ## License